 When Wheeler Sold TVR starts with a refined ride in a Tuscan to the inaugural Le Mans Endurance Series race in November 2003, when both TVRs finished.

 When Wheeler Sold TVR is largely fun and a celebration of one of the great British marques.

-The book is due middle June.
-It will be available on Kindle as well, but to quote one of my favourite authors, Douglas Adams, it will be slightly cheaper here.
+The book is available on Kindle as well, but to quote one of my favourite authors, Douglas Adams, it will be slightly cheaper here.